otis425/OB-CS290/Assignment 5/readme.md

 ![scrollbar](https://github.com/otis425/OB-CS290/assets/71042122/1723dbad-cb40-4779-8740-b604f449388a)

 ~ RUNNING THE GAME ~

-To run this make sure you run your python file first, and then it will standby to receive packets from Javascript.
+To start the game make sure you run your python file first, and then it will standby to receive packets from Javascript.
+All should work from there!